biolab/PyQtTester/README.md

 **Is there anything else I need to know?**

+The app doesn't catch _any_ events on the native widgets/dialogs like the file open dialog (`QFileDialog.getOpenFileName()`) and similar.

-If your `QObject` objects have their `objectName` set, make sure the names are unique.
+Also, if your `QObject` objects have their `objectName` set, make sure the names are unique.